Efficient Robot Design with Multi-Objective Black-Box Optimization and Large Language Models: INTRODUCTION

 \switchlanguage { As an alternative approach, examples of using large language models (LLMs) \cite{brown2020gpt3, achiam2023gpt4, kawaharazuka2024foundation} for body design have begun to emerge.
 In \cite{stella2023design}, it is qualitatively demonstrated that LLMs can effectively assist in robot design.
 In \cite{jadhav2024designer}, optimization of truss structures has been performed by leveraging LLMs and feedback from results.
 In \cite{qiu2024robomorph}, a modular robot design optimization has been conducted based on sequential prompt adjustments using an LLM.
 A notable feature of LLMs is their ability to output appropriate designs based on language instructions when provided with problem settings, context, and various examples.
 However, while LLMs are effective for assisting with general design, they face challenges in fine-tuning detailed parameters.

 To address this, we propose a method that combines black-box optimization with LLMs to enable more efficient output of design solutions.
 Our approach leverages the strength of black-box optimization for precise numerical adjustments and the capability of LLMs to produce broad design outputs.
 In parallel with the sampling process in conventional black-box optimization, sampling is also performed using an LLM, which is provided with prior knowledge, problem settings, and design examples.
-It should be noted that while the combination of LLMs and BBO has been shown to be effective for single-objective and general numerical problems \cite{liu2024large}, this study extends the approach to the more complex domain of multi-objective optimization in robot design.
-In this study, a multi-objective design optimization is conducted by adjusting the robot's base position, joint configuration, and link lengths to minimize the end-effector position error and the required torque for given operation points.
+It should be noted that while the combination of LLMs and BBO has been shown to be effective for single-objective and general numerical problems \cite{liu2024large}, this study extends the approach to more complex robot design problems and further expands it from single-objective to multi-objective optimization.
+In this study, a multi-objective robot design optimization is conducted by adjusting the robot's base position, joint configuration, and link lengths to minimize the end-effector position error and the required torque for given operation points.
 We demonstrate that our method enables more efficient exploration of design solutions compared to black-box optimization alone, while also discussing the method's interesting characteristics and limitations.

+The contributions of this study are as follows: \begin{itemize} \item We propose a robot body design optimization method that combines large language models with multi-objective black-box optimization. \item We demonstrate that the proposed method can explore design solutions more efficiently than black-box optimization alone. \end{itemize}

 The structure of this study is as follows.
 In \secref{sec:proposed}, we describe the problem setting, particularly the design parameters and objective functions.
 We also explain the sampling process using multi-objective black-box optimization and LLMs.
 In \secref{sec:experiment}, we present experimental results for three sets of target operation points.
 Several evaluation experiments are conducted, including examining changes in the results based on the proportion of LLM-based sampling and differences in prompts.
 Finally, we discuss the experimental results in \secref{sec:discussion} and present our conclusions in \secref{sec:conclusion}. } { これに対して, もう一つの選択肢として, 大規模言語モデル(LLM) \cite{achiam2023gpt4, kawaharazuka2024foundation}を用いた身体設計の例が出始めている. \cite{stella2023design}は大規模言語モデルがロボット設計の補助に有用であることを定性的に示している. \cite{jadhav2024designer}は大規模言語モデルと結果のフィードバックを用いたトラス構造の最適化を行った. \cite{qiu2024robomorph}は大規模言語モデルとプロンプトの逐次的な修正に基づき, モジュラー型ロボットの身体設計を行った. この大規模言語モデルは, 問題設定や状況, 様々な例示を与えることで, 言語指示に合わせた適切な設計を出力してくれることが魅力である. しかし, 大まかな設計の手助けには有効な一方で, 細かいパラメータの調整等には難がある.